shaziya12/create-read-update-delete-angular8/README.md

   });
-   getEmployees()  // defining a function in order to retrieve all inserted records into employeeList.
+  // defining a function in order to retrieve all inserted records into employeeList, defining a function in order to retrieve all inserted records into employeeList.using this snapshotChanges() which returns an observable from angular AngularFireList.

-    {
+   getEmployees()  {
-    this.employeeList = this.firebase.list('employees'); // here employees is a node in firebase DB
+    this.employeeList = this.firebase.list('employees');
-    return this.employeeList.snapshotChanges(); //using this snapshotChanges() which returns an observable from angular AngularFireList
-    }
+    return this.employeeList.snapshotChanges(); }

- insertEmployee(employee) //  this function contain one parameter employee {
-    this.employeeList.push // In order to insert new record use push() from AngularFireList and pass an object containing details of new                              employee, so whenever a new record is inserted , a primary key ($key ) will also be generated
+ this function contain one parameter employee ,In order to insert new record use push() from AngularFireList and pass an object containing details of new employee, so whenever a new record is inserted , a primary key ($key ) will also be generated.

+ insertEmployee(employee) {
-    ({
+      this.employeeList.push ({
        name: employee.name,
       age: employee.age,
       salary: employee.salary,
     });
   }
 ---
 ## Edit Record Implemented
-updateEmployee(employee)  //this function contain one parameter employee , In order to modify existing record use update() from AngularFireList and pass ana primary key ($key )and object containing details of existing employee, {
+//this function contain one parameter employee , In order to modify existing record use update() from AngularFireList and pass ana primary key ($key )and object containing details of existing employee.

+updateEmployee(employee) {
      this.employeeList.update(employee.$key,
       {
         name: employee.name,
         age: employee.age,